Board of Directors

 - Linda Zhu - Treasurer

-Linda Zhu is a partner of Ernst & Young LLP and leads China market practice.
+Linda Zhu is a Partner of SunRonkai LLP.
 She has a combined 19 years of experience in public accounting in Canada and China and holds the title of Canadian Chartered Accountant and the certificate of Public Accountant of US (Illinois).

 Ms. Zhu is also a board director of Canadian-Chinese Professional Accountants Association.